-You will be paid by Bank Credit every 28 days - two weeks in advance and two weeks in arrears
+You will be paid by Bank Credit on a monthly basis - two weeks in advance and two weeks in arrears.

 What shifts would I be working?

 Your initial training will be Monday to Friday - normal office hours in the first instance.
 However, duty rosters for at least 12 months exist and set out your rest days, public holidays, daily hours of duties and proposed annual leave once it has been approved